 “A tense and claustrophobic page-turner – the perfectly metered drip-feed of information leaves you constantly hungry for more.
 The main characters take matters into their own hands as events threaten to overwhelm them, further upping the pace and leading to a terrific finale.”Clare Chase, author of the Tara Thorpe mysteries and London and Cambridge mysteries.

-S: “So first off I have to ask what your favourite thing about writing fictional novels is?”
+First off, I have to ask what your favourite thing about writing fictional novels is?

 I hope the setting will appeal to anyone who is at university or who has ever been to university and to parents who are currently on the campus run to visit their student children.